Get

 Abscesses are the body’s way of containing a bacterial infection in one place to allow the immune system to attack the bacteria and prevent the infection from spreading throughout the body.
 Although some abscesses will resolve on their own, most will need antibiotics to completely eliminate the infection.
 Abscesses are usually painful, so prompt treatment will be appreciated by your dog.

-We don’t recommend treating your dog’s abscess at home without speaking to your vet, as they will likely need antibiotics, they may need more extensive treatment, and in some cases, it may not be an abscess at all.
+We don’t recommend treating your dog’s abscess at home without speaking to a vet, as they will likely need antibiotics, they may need more extensive treatment, and in some cases, it may not be an abscess at all.

 Featured Image Credit: Dmitriev Mikhail, Shutterstock